jamesfmackenzie/chocolatekeen/README.md

 3. Run `./build_emscripten.sh`

 ### Windows (MinGW)
 This is a Makefile project.
-To build for Windows you'll need something like <a href="https://www.msys2.org/" target="_blank">MSYS2</a> and a gcc toolchain.
-Find setup instructions <a href="https://www.math.ucla.edu/~wotaoyin/windows_coding.html" target="_blank">here</a>
+To build for Windows, the supported path is <a href="https://www.msys2.org/" target="_blank">MSYS2</a> with the MinGW toolchain and SDL2 package installed.

-1. Download and unzip SDL 2.0 development libraries: https://www.libsdl.org/download-2.0.php
-2. Launch a UNIX shell
+1. Install MSYS2 and open the matching MinGW shell (`MINGW32` for x86, `MINGW64` for x64).
+2. Install the required packages:
+   `pacman -S --needed make mingw-w64-i686-gcc mingw-w64-i686-SDL2` for x86, or
+   `pacman -S --needed make mingw-w64-x86_64-gcc mingw-w64-x86_64-SDL2` for x64.
-3. Navigate to `/build/mingw`
+3. Navigate to `/build/mingw`.
-4. Run build script that corresponds to your platform:
+4. Run the build script that corresponds to your platform:
 * Windows x86:
-  * `./build_mingw32.sh /path/to/SDL2`
-  * e.g. `./build_mingw32.sh /d/Development/SDL2-2.0.9/i686-w64-mingw32/`
+  * `./build_mingw32.sh -j4`
-* Window x64:
+* Windows x64:
-  * `./build_mingw-w64.sh /path/to/SDL2`
-  * e.g. `./build_mingw-w64.sh /d/Development/SDL2-2.0.9/x86_64-w64-mingw32/`
+  * `./build_mingw-w64.sh -j4`

+The scripts expect `sdl2-config` to be in `PATH` and copy `SDL2.dll` from the active MSYS2 MinGW environment.

 ### Windows (Visual Studio)
 Build and Debug with Microsoft Visual Studio / Visual C++